skytable/docs/docs/tdb-configuration.md

 # Configuration Files

 Since v0.4.1, TerrabaseDB supports custom configuration files to let users customize the functioning of TDB.
 Arguably, TDB has one of the simplest configuration files around.
+With v0.5.0, TerrabaseDB allows configuration via [command line arguments](/config-command-line).

 ## An example configuration